 We can work out the direction of the field by pretending to grip the wire with our right hand.
-If the thumb points in the direction of the current then the fingers will curl in the direction of the field.
+If our thumb points in the direction of the current our fingers will curl in the direction of the field.

 Magnetic flux density (B)